Deploying a Driver to a Test Computer

 Setting deployment properties for your driver solution

-- Open the property pages for your driver package.
-Right-click the driver package project in Solution Explorer and select Properties.
+Open the property pages for your driver project.
+Right-click the driver project in Solution Explorer and select Properties.

-- In the property pages for the driver package, click Configuration Properties, click Driver Install, and then click Deployment.
+In the property pages for the driver project, click Configuration Properties, click Driver Install, and then click Deployment.

-Select the Enable deployment option.
-When this option is selected, you must select a test computer that you have configured, or select the name of a computer that you want to configure for testing.
+Select a test computer that you have configured, or select the name of a computer that you want to configure for testing.
 See Provision a computer for driver deployment and testing (WDK 10).

 When you enable deployment for your driver package project, the driver is automatically deployed to the test computer you have selected when you build your solution.
 You can use the Deployment property page to configure options for driver installation and deployment.
 See Deployment Properties for Driver Package Projects.